 Action K.3.d Allow for appropriate business/services needed in the community.

-Action K.3.e Allow small businesses in outlying hamlets and PUDs, particularly those that primarily provide services to local residents.

 Action K.3.f Create criteria and performance standards for commercial uses in the rural residential areas to allow low-impact uses that will not adversely affect residential and agricultural uses.

-Action K.3.g Investigate the creation of additional commercial or mixed use districts on River Road, and Route 5 North that are compatible with existing residential uses and sensitive to natural resources in the area.

 Action K.3.h Ensure that commercial development provides public spaces such as seating for public use, picnic tables, flower beds or a small park.

 Objective K.4 Preserve and protect the character of Norwich village.